I learnt how to run a successful online business.

 Working for international hotels & resorts has provided me with a range of work and life experiences in Australia and Asia.
 I've lived in some fabulous destinations and met wonderful people in Sydney, Darwin (Northern Territory), Cairns (Great Barrier Reef), Noosa (Unesco Biosphere Reserve), Thailand, China and the Maldives.

-But I am happier now spending more time with family and friends and travelling the world, as I work when I want and from anywhere I want.
+But I am happier now spending more time with family and friends and travelling the world.
+Now, I work when I want and from anywhere I want.

 THE MOTHER, SISTER, DAUGHTER

 I'm very proud of my sons who are now in their 30's.
 As a young mother in my 20's, the only life advice I gave them was what I believed to be true at the time.
-I would actually give the same advice today "just be yourself" and "find out what you love to do, and just do it" (As a young mom I think I was backed-up by the popularity of that famous slogan from sports brand Nike)
+I would actually give the same advice today "just be yourself" and "find out what you love to do, and just do it" (As a young mom I think the popularity of that famous slogan from sports brand Nike, backed me up)

 I come from a family of five girls and although we are all very different, my sisters are my dearest friends.
 My mum is in her late 80's and I'm enjoying spending more time with her now I'm not stuck in a job.